britram/taps-transports/draft-ietf-taps-transports.md

 Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP to allow selection of a representation for a requested resource.
-The client and server negotiate acceptable data formats, charsets, data encoding (e.g., data can be transferred compressed using gzip).
+The client and server negotiate acceptable data formats, character sets, data encoding (e.g., data can be transferred compressed using gzip).
 HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding
 {{RFC7230}}).
 It is also possible to request a part of a resource using an object range request {{RFC7233}}.
-The protocol provides powerful cache control signalling defined in {{RFC7234}}.
+The protocol provides powerful cache control signaling defined in {{RFC7234}}.

-The persistent connections of HTTP 1.1 and HTTP 2.0 allow multiple request-response transactions (streams) during the life-time of a single HTTP connection.
+The persistent connections of HTTP 1.1 and HTTP 2.0 allow multiple request- response transactions (streams) during the life-time of a single HTTP connection.
 HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single transport connection.
 This reduces overhead during connection establishment and mitigates transport layer slow-start that would have otherwise been incurred for each transaction.
 Both are important to reduce latency for HTTP's primary use case.

 HTTP can be combined with security mechanisms, such as TLS (denoted by HTTPS).
 This adds protocol properties provided by such a mechanism (e.g., authentication, encryption).
 The TLS Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used to negotiate the HTTP version within the TLS handshake, eliminating the latency incurred by additional round-trip exchanges.
 Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.

 ### Interface Description